Debt consolidation loans: What they are and how they work

 Does debt consolidation hurt your credit?

 If you have multiple debts, consolidation might be something to consider.
-A good way to start is by exploring the different debt consolidation options and understanding the interest rates and costs involved.
+A good way to start is by exploring different debt consolidation options and understanding the interest rates and costs involved.